Eighty percent of sensory information human receives through their brains are from visuals.

 - It increases the chances of purchases

-- It create more exposure to your maximum items
+- It creates more exposure to your maximum items.

-It also help you develop a general layout of store and optimize the space in the best way possible.
+It also helps you develop a general store layout and optimize the space in the best way possible.

-If you do you job well in creating shopper’s walk path in your store, the customer will continue walking to your store towards the end.
+If you do your job well in creating a shopper’s walk path in your store, the customer will continue walking to your store towards the end.

-It surely increase chances as well as number of purchases in your store.
+It surely increases the chances and the number of purchases in your store.

-On other hand, if you design the shopper walk path strategically, it helps in controlling the flow and movement of foot traffic in your store.
+On the other hand, if you design the shopper walk path strategically, it helps control the flow and movement of foot traffic in your store.

-Pro Tip : Focus more on creating a circular counterclockwise path to make customers walk through back to the front of the store again.
+Pro Tip: Focus more on creating a circular counterclockwise path to make customers walk back to the front of the store again.

 Incorporate An Effective Visual Merchandising

-The visual merchandising is a key component in the retail design of your store, and directly affects the foot traffic and sales of your business.
+Visual merchandising is a key component in the retail design of your store and directly affects the foot traffic and sales of your business.

-You need to represent your brand in very clear, precise, easy to understand and easy to shop conditions.
+You need to represent your brand in very clear, precise, easy-to-understand, able, and easy-to-shop conditions.

-The least confusing your shop visually appear, more chances of sales your store will have.
+The least confusing your shop visually appears the more chances of sales your store will have.

-You need merchandise the store design in either or different set of factors such as by size, by price, by category etc.
+You need merchandise the store design in either or a different set of factors such as by size, price, category, etc.

-You can create clusters of the similar products or certain kind of items.
+You can create clusters of similar products or certain kinds of items.
 You can also create color-coordinated branding in your store.

-Everything needs to be well-organized and strategically placed to draw customer in and amplify the sales potential.
+Everything needs to be well-organized and strategically placed to draw customers in and amplify the sales potential.

-One of the best way to drive maximum foot traffic and grab attention of the bywalkers is, to up your game in designing your shopfront.
+One of the best ways to drive maximum foot traffic and grab the attention of the walkers is to up your game in designing your shopfront.

-Most likely a chance is if you get them hooked, they will invested enough to get a peek at you.
-It takes only very few seconds for customers to walk towards your store front.
+Most likely, a chance is if you get them hooked, they will invest enough to get a peek at you.
+It takes only very few seconds for customers to walk towards your storefront.

-So you need to come up with some unique, visually eye-grabbing and also relevant element for your shopfront.
+So you need to come up with some unique, visually eye-grabbing, and also relevant elements for your shopfront.

 Make The Design Easy For The Eyes

-One of the most common mistakes for shop owners when they are concerned about the retai design is to overdo it.
+One of the most common mistakes for shop owners when they are concerned about retail design, is to overdo it.

-Design is all about creating a attractive pattern to make it visually compelling, so it becomes pleasing to the eyes.
+Design is all about creating an attractive pattern to make it visually compelling, so it becomes pleasing to the eyes.

 So, you also need to see you don’t overcrowd the design elements in your store.
-You have to let a design breathe in your store which resonate with your brand identity.
+You have to let a design breathe into your store which resonates with your brand identity.

-Make sure the store signage are not too complicated to understand, and also not too much crowded the store.
+Make sure the store signage is not too complicated to understand and also not too crowded the store.

 Focus on a certain set of colors, preferably the branding colors in your store.

-A great retail design offers an immersive experience which regulates how your prospective buyers overall feel about the shop.
+A great retail design offers an immersive experience that regulates how your prospective buyers overall feel about the shop.